 Though we believe our legislative made these provisions for the betterment of the state, empowered the executive but time to time there were questions by individuals and people seeking their right conflicted between the provisions, come to judiciary as the people of republic has that right and analyzing the objection made to the Court, The Court assist the executive and give some certain procedure to be followed by the executive to make such order or to restrain certain person.

-One of the land mark case is “Saiyyd Abul A’la Maudoodi vs. The Government of west Pakistan” 17 DLR (SC) 1965 p.
-209. By that case several important decisions has come out.
+One of the landmark cases is “Saiyyd Abul A’la Maudoodi vs. The Government of West Pakistan” 17 DLR (SC) 1965 p.
+209. By that case, several important decisions have come out.

 When ‘reasonable restriction’ may in force:

 - If there is continuous extension of threatening situation it is justified to prevent that power by detention to avoid grave consequence which might not be avoidable by any other way.
 1

 - The restriction should not be subjective but it must be objective in nature.1

 - To declare anything reasonable some abstract term is not enough there must be full explanation of cause of that restriction.[ii]